 From the start of operation until 2018, the C56 type 160 was towed, and in the spring of 2019, the D51 type 200, nicknamed "Degoichi," was towed.
 Many fans were waiting with cameras at the terminal station, Kinomoto.

 "SL Kita Biwako" is operated on Sundays during the tourist season, with summer operation of 2019 on September 8, 15, and 22.
 The C57 type No. 1 (nicknamed "Lady") will tow five No. 12 cars.
 Autumn operations are on October 13, 20, and 27, and November 3 and 10, with the locomotive format still undecided.

 - Normal fare + assigned seat reserved ticket (additional fee).
 All reserved seats

 * Tickets purchasable from 10:00 one month in advance of the reservation at the main station "Midori no Mado" and major travel agencies

 - Address 475 Maibara, Shiga 521-0012

 Cars 3 and 4 have window seats and counter tables where you can enjoy the scenery along the railway.
-The cars have a seasonal feel with the No. 3 car that feels like spring in Kyoto and the No. 4 car that feels like summer in Kyoto with Japanese iris., Yyou can enjoy the uniqueness of Kyoto inside the car along with the beautiful scenery that can be seen outside as well.
-In addition, the cars are equipped with many one-seat selections so one you can enjoy some alone time.
+The cars have a seasonal feel with the No. 3 car that feels like spring in Kyoto and the No. 4 car that feels like summer in Kyoto with Japanese iris.
+You can enjoy the uniqueness of Kyoto inside the car, along with the beautiful scenery that can be seen outside as well.
+Also, the cars are equipped with many one-seat selections so you can enjoy some alone time.

 - Normal fare